theheking/babs-rna-seq-2024/practical_overview/Week7_Alignment.md

 kallisto quant produces three output files by default:

 - abundance.h5 is an HDF5 binary file containing run info, abundance estimates, bootstrap estimates, and transcript length information length.
-This file can be read by sleuth
 - abundance.tsv is a plaintext file of the abundance estimates.
 It does not contain bootstrap estimates.
 Please use the --plaintext mode to output plaintext abundance estimates.
 Alternatively, kallisto h5dump can be used to output an HDF5 file to plaintext.
 The first line contains a header for each column, including estimated counts, TPM, effective length.
 - run_info.json is a json file containing information about the run